jvanheugten/template/README.md

 For convenience, it is possible to run a single check, for example, for `pylint` use `pre-commit run pylint`.

 ### Continuous Integration checks and formatters
-To run all CI checks, run:\
+To manually and locally run all CI checks, run:\
 ```./tools/ci_checks.sh```\
 The script will check all files in the git repository.